Exam Delivery And Security

 Receiving APA® Exam Results

+After completing the exam, candidates will receive an immediate score report, which they should print for their records.
 The exam results candidates receive from Scantron constitute a candidate’s official score and/or pass/fail status.
 Only the total scaled score, which is based on the number of questions answered correctly, determines pass/fail status.
 Candidates who achieve a final scaled score of 500 or more on their certification exam will be awarded the APA® certification for the successfully passed exam.
-Candidates who pass the APA® exam will receive their certification within four to six weeks after the scores are released.
+Candidates who pass the APA® exam will receive their certification within two to three weeks after they complete their exam.
 Candidates who achieve a final scaled score below 500 points will receive a ‘failed’ status on the examination.
 These candidates may choose to retest at a later date (see Exam Fees).

 Exam Grievance Procedure